-An individual that meets both criteria listed below will be enrolled in the CRF CPEST Program's Lung Cancer Screening Module for screening, diagnostic and, if funds are available, treatment services.
+An individual that meets both criteria listed below will be enrolled in the CRF CPEST Program's Lung Cancer Screening Module for screening, diagnostic testing, and, if funds are available, treatment services.

-- 1. An individual who is at High Risk1 for lung cancer: - o Anyone, age 50 to 80 years, AND; - >20 pack-year smoking history, AND; - o Currently smokes or quit smoking in the past 15 years. - 2.
-An individual who meets the residency, income, and health insurance requirements listed below: - Is a Maryland resident; AND - \circ Has an annual household income $\leq 250\%$ of the federal poverty level; AND - Has no health insurance OR has health insurance that does not completely pay for required services OR has health insurance but will need assistance or navigation services to obtain screening, diagnostic and, if applicable, treatment services.
+- 1. An individual who is at High Risk for lung cancer: - o Anyone, age 50 to 80 years, AND; - ≥20 pack-year smoking history. - 2.
+An individual who meets the residency, income, and health insurance requirements listed below: - o Is a Maryland resident; AND - Has an annual household income < 250% of the federal poverty level; AND - Has no health insurance OR has health insurance that does not completely pay for required services OR has health insurance but will need assistance or navigation services to obtain screening, diagnostic and, if applicable, treatment services.